seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 spring.datasource.url=jdbc:postgresql://backend:8443/tasks_service?socketFactory=spiffe.provider.SpiffeSocketFactory
 ```

+`backend:8443` is where the NGINX is listening for SSL connections.
 The URL has a parameter `socketFactory` that configures the SocketFactory implementation to be used to create the Socket.
 The `SpiffeSocketFactory` from the [java-spiffe](https://github.com/spiffe/java-spiffe) will be used to create the Socket
 to connect to the NGINX proxy.

-The reason for using the parameter `socketFactory` and not the paramter `sslfactory` is that the connection to the PostgreSQL is
+The reason for using the parameter `socketFactory` and not the parameter `sslfactory` is that the connection to the PostgreSQL is
-not on SSL, but the connection between the JBOSS Server and the NGINX is, and then the NGINX redirects the traffic to
+not on SSL, the connection between the JBOSS Server and the NGINX is on SSL, and then the NGINX redirects the traffic to
 the DB without using SSL.
 For establishing the connection between the JBOSS and the NGINX is required a custom SocketFactory
 that leverages the Spiffe KeyStore that handles the SVIDs fetched from the SPIRE Workload API.
+During that handshake both peers validate
+each other using the peers SVIDs and the federated bundles they got from the Workload API.

 ### Backend